dmotts/customer-support-bot/README.md

 ## Project Overview
-Customer Support Bot WordPress plugin is designed to help users with general inquiries and provide information when the assistant is not available.
+Customer Support Bot is designed to help users when the assistant is not available.

 ## Technologies Used